-Crohn’s is hard to spell and even harder to understand.
-And I get it.
-It was hard for me to understand when I was first diagnosed—mostly because I didn't want to understand.
+Crohn’s is hard to spell, and I get it, but it was hard for me to understand when I was first diagnosed — mostly because I didn't want to understand.
 I didn't want to have it.

 After he diagnosed me I was angry, full of denial, depressed—basically all the stages of grieving at once.
 That seemed to frustrate him, too.
 Before I left the appointment, I sullenly agreed to read the pamphlets he gave me: So you’ve got Crohn’s disease!